itsomkathe/TCS-NQT-Preparation-Resources/readme.md

 ## Advanced Coding

-Refer the following questions [here](https://www.geeksforgeeks.org/tcs-nqt-coding-sheet-exam-preparation/)
+Refer the following questions [click here](https://www.geeksforgeeks.org/tcs-nqt-coding-sheet-exam-preparation/)

 ## Download this repository
 Click on code and download as a zip file